Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 Process Screen-Out

-Sand casting should be screened out if the drawing requires thin unsupported walls, Class-A finishes, tight as-cast positional control, or high stable volumes (>10k units).
+Sand casting should be screened out when the drawing requires very thin unsupported walls, Class-A cosmetic surfaces, tight as-cast positional accuracy, extremely fine details, or stable high-volume production where die tooling would reduce unit cost.

-Our Sand Casting Process from DFM to Final Inspection
+Our Sand Casting Process from DFM Review to Final Inspection

-This workflow shows how drawing risk, machining scope, and release criteria are aligned from RFQ review to shipment approval.
+This workflow shows how drawing risk, material selection, machining allowance, CTQ features, inspection scope, and release documents are aligned from RFQ review to shipment approval for OEM sand cast parts.

 01

-Every project starts with a DFM review based on the latest drawing revision and 3D data.
-At this stage, we check whether the part fits sand casting logic, which features should remain as-cast, which require machining, and where geometry or solidification behavior may increase downstream risk.
+Each project starts with a DFM review based on the latest 2D drawing, 3D data, material requirement, and expected production volume.
+At this stage, we check whether the part fits sand casting logic, which features can remain as-cast, which features require CNC machining, and where wall thickness, core design, shrinkage, or solidification behavior may create downstream risk.

 Drawing Revision Control